stfc/PSyclone/doc/getting_going.rst

 ``"<compiler_name>"`` and ``"<compiler_flags_list>"`` are optional arguments.
 The default value for ``"<compiler_name>"`` is ``"gfortran"`` and there are no defaults for the ``"<compiler_flags_list>"``.
 Please note that the onus is on the user to provide correct values for these options.
+Full details are provided in the :ref:`compilation_testing` section.

 .. _getting-going-run: